pixelfed/docs/master/running-pixelfed/README.md

 To translate web requests to PHP workers,

 #### Apache
 Pixelfed includes a `public/.htaccess` file that is used to provide URLs without the index.php front controller in the path.
-Before serving Pixelfed with Apache, be sure to enable the `mod_rewrite` module so the `.htaccess` file will be honored by the server.
+Before serving Pixelfed with Apache, be sure to enable the `mod_rewrite` module in your Apache configuration so the `.htaccess` file will be honored by the server.

 If the `.htaccess` file that ships with Pixelfed does not work with your Apache installation, try this alternative:
 ```php